 “In those days people will no longer say, ‘The parents have eaten sour grapes.
 But the children have a bitter taste in their mouths.’
 Instead, everyone will die for their own sin.
 The one who eats sour grapes will taste how bitter they are” (Jeremiah 31:29-30, NIRV).

-In other words, every individual is responsible for their own choices.
-And in the end, the only choice that really counts is how you answer this question: “Then what shall I do with Jesus who is called Christ?”
+In the end, the only choice that really counts is how you answer this question: “Then what shall I do with Jesus who is called Christ?”
 (Matthew 27:22, ESV)

 - Will you reject Him?
-If you end up spending eternity separated from God (Matthew 8:12, Matthew 13:42), it won’t be because of the skeletons in your family closet.
+Will you spend eternity separated from God (Matthew 8:12, Matthew 13:42)?
+It won’t be because of the skeletons in your family closet.
 It will be because you didn’t embrace the gift of God’s forgiveness and grace through Jesus Christ (John 1:17, John 3:16).

 - Or will you receive Him?
-If you dwell forever in fellowship with the Heavenly Father, it won’t be because you somehow managed to avoid the mistakes made by previous generations.
+Will you live forever in fellowship with the Heavenly Father?
+If so, it won’t be because you somehow managed to avoid the mistakes that previous generations made.
 It will be because you accepted God’s merciful offer of unmerited deliverance and salvation.

-No one — not your parents, your grandparents, your aunts, uncles, spouse, children, grandchildren, or friends — can make that decision for you.
+No one can make that decision for you.
+Not your parents, your grandparents, your aunts, uncles, spouse, children, grandchildren, or friends.
 It’s your decision to make.
-Even the worst offender in a long line of sinners can be saved by turning to Christ.
+Even the worst offender in a long line of sinners can be saved if they turn to Christ.

 But what about addiction and abuse?

 Set theology aside for a moment.
-Common sense tells us that behavior and attitude problems — just like physical characteristics of height, weight, hair color, and complexion — tend to run in families.
+Common sense tells us that behavior and attitude problems tend to run in families.
+Just like physical characteristics of height, weight, hair color, and complexion.

-In the same way, certain types of sin can be passed from generation to generation.
+In the same way, certain types of sin can pass from generation to generation.
 This is particularly true of addictive behaviors such as alcoholism.
 Similarly, physical and sexual abuse might become ingrained in the psychological legacy of certain families.